How To Sell SEO Like A Champion

 - Helpful articles that answer their questions and demonstrate expertise: For example, these results-driven articles of ours perform well because they focus on how we get impressive results through SEO, or how they could do it if they tried: How We Get 434,886 Pageviews Per Month & The Ultimate SEO Strategy Template For Getting More Website Traffic

 - Webinars: These are a great way to market the value of SEO.
-You could do them live (and we do), but you can also pre-record them like we did with this one.
+You could do them live (and we do), but you can also pre-record them.

 - Special Offers: We send promotions with a limited time deal that help get people off the fence.
 Don’t overdo this, but weaving in promotions works amazingly well.